determined-ai/determined/docs/training/apis-howto/api-pytorch-lightning.rst

 This document guides you through training a PyTorch Lightning model in Determined.
 You need to implement a trial class that inherits :class:`~determined.pytorch.lightning.LightningAdapter` and specify it as the entrypoint in the :doc:`experiment configuration
-</training-apis/experiment-config>`.
+</reference/config/experiment-config-reference>`.

 PyTorch Lightning Adapter, defined here as ``LightningAdapter``, provides a quick way to train your PyTorch Lightning models with all the Determined features, such as mid-epoch preemption, easy distributed training, simple job submission to the Determined cluster, and so on.

-LightningAdapter is built on top of our :doc:`PyTorch API </training-apis/api-pytorch>`, which has a built-in training loop that integrates with the Determined features.
+LightningAdapter is built on top of our :doc:`PyTorch API </training/apis-howto/pytorch/overview>`, which has a built-in training loop that integrates with the Determined features.
 However, it only supports `LightningModule <https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html>`_ (v1.2.0).
 To migrate your code from the `Trainer
 <https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html>`_, please read more about
-:doc:`PyTorch API </training-apis/api-pytorch>` and :ref:`experiment-configuration`.
+:doc:`PyTorch API </training/apis-howto/pytorch/overview>` and :ref:`experiment-config-reference`.

 Porting your ``PyTorchLightning`` code is often pretty simple: